History of the New England Patriots: 1993–94 offseason: Bob Kraft Buys the Team

 Throughout the 1993 season, rumors continued that the team was going to move to St. Louis.
 In the 1993 off-season, the issue reached its climax.
 Orthwein offered Robert Kraft, the team's landlord since 1988, $75 million to break the lease on Foxboro Stadium, which bound the team to continue playing there until at least 2002.
 However, Kraft refused.
 Orthwein was not willing to continue operating the team in New England, and put it up for sale.
-Kraft knew that the terms of the operating covenant required any potential buyer to deal with him, and made an offer to buy the team himself for a then-NFL record $160 million in 1994.
-Although future St. Louis/Los Angeles Rams owner Stan Kroenke offered more money than Kraft, Orthwein would have been saddled with all relocation costs, as well as any legal expenses resulting from breaking the lease.
+Kraft knew that the terms of the operating covenant required any potential buyer to deal with him.
+With this in mind, he staged what amounted to a hostile takeover of the Patriots, offering to buy the team himself for a then-NFL record $160 million in 1994.
+Although future St. Louis/Los Angeles Rams owner Stan Kroenke offered more money than Kraft, Orthwein would have been saddled with as much as $20 million in relocation costs, as well as any legal expenses resulting from breaking the lease.
 With Kraft making it clear that he would seek an injunction that would have forced Kroenke or any other potential buyer to keep the Patriots in Foxborough, Orthwein was all but forced to accept Kraft's bid.

 On February 26, 1994, Kraft's first full day as owner of the Patriots, the team sold a record number of season tickets.
 In September, the Patriots sold out the entire 1994 season.
+Every Patriots home game-preseason, regular season, and playoffs-has been sold out since.